-Have you ever wondered how to make real beer? it sounds intimidating, but the truth is it’s easy, great fun and will end up saving you money.
-In our expert guide, Andy Hamilton discusses the history of beer making, why its important and how to make beer.
+Have you ever wondered how to make real beer?
+It sounds intimidating, but the truth is it’s easy, great fun and will end up saving you money.
+In our expert guide, Andy Hamilton discusses the history of beer making and how to make beer.

 A brief history of beer

 Around 16,000 years ago, our ancestors first started to cultivate grain.
 And, at the same point in our history, the first beers were starting to appear, probably made from that very grain.
 These beers were developed by the Sumerians, who lived in what is now southern Iraq.

 Such beverages were crude compared to modern standards and, served in vast jugs, they were drunk through reed straws as the beer in the jug was still fermenting.

 By 10,000 BC, the first written ‘words’ were appearing on clay tablets – among them a first recipe for a sort of bread that can also be made into a beer.
 Thus, one of the first recorded writings in human history was for homebrew.
 Although the brewing process has become more sophisticated, the enjoyment derived from sharing a batch of homemade beer with friends remains reassuringly the same thousands of years later.

 For many homebrewers, it’s the cost.
 Back in January, the average cost of a pub pint rose above £3 for the first time, in many areas of the country it is much higher still.
 I can brew beer for 40p a pint.
 A no-brainer.

 Malt barely ©Getty

 Secondly, I’d say flavour.
 When I was younger I used to drink supermarket lager and I had long-assumed that lager tasted better than ale and it was (and is) incredibly cheap – you pay more for bottled water.